 Convener & Co-founder

-Nick Cherryman is a second year ESRC funded PhD student in the department of Sociology at the University of Warwick.
-They are also drag performer Ibi Profane.
-Their work focuses on the disruptive nature of drag and the way it disrupts, destructs, and constructs gender.
-Currently their focus is on posthuman and post/non-gendered drag performance.
-They are interested in modern media portrayals of gender and queerness, and has a deep abiding love of both the work of Judith Butler and their Jack Russell, The Miadog (definitive article, like The Mona Lisa and q/d's unofficial mascot).
+Nick Cherryman is a second year ESRC funded PhD student in the department of Sociology at the University of Warwick and drag performer Ibi Profane.
+Their work focuses on the performative nature of drag and the way it disrupts boundaries of gender.
+Currently their research is on posthuman and post/non-gendered drag performance.
+They have presented their work on how to make difficult topics accessible for general audiences on several panels, and have been nominated for a Warwick Award for Teaching Excellence (2022).
 In queer/disrupt they help oversee the group’s activities, executive produce the queer/disrupt podcast and convene alongside Hannah Ayres.
+They are interested in the work of Judith Butler and have a small Jack Russell/Corgi cross, The Miadog.

 Eduardo Cachucho is an artist, ex-architect and creative sector worker based in Johannesburg, South Africa.
 His interests lie in the digital art space, particularly stemming from the countries of Africa where he has worked in the arts management space to develop projects and programmes that support the incredible talent coming from the continent.
 A queer focus lies in wanting to tell more nuanced stories about queer experiences (often pained with one brush across Africa) to the world, with a particular focust on art making and performance.